webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

 `copyExternalImageToTexture` takes other *sources*.
 Another is an `HTMLCanvasElement`.
 We can use this to draw things in a 2d canvas, and then get the result in a texture in WebGPU.
-Of course you can use WebGPU to draw to a texture and use that texture you just drew too in something else you render.
+Of course you can use WebGPU to draw to a texture and use that texture you just drew to in something else you render.
 In fact we just did that, rendering to a mip level and then using that mip level a texture attachment to render to the next mip level.